Loading...

 Common measurement equivalents in grams

-While they can be eaten raw in salads, they are most commonly consumed cooked.
-Cooking the flowers helps to significantly reduce their natural bitterness and makes the fiber easier to digest.
+While they can be eaten raw in salads, they are most commonly cooked to improve texture and reduce bitterness.

 raw sesbania flower is a versatile ingredient found in cuisines around the world.
 With 27 calories per 100g and 1.3 grams of protein, it's a nutritious addition to many dishes.